 Head south briefly on The Street and turn left onto Coldharbour Lane.
 Turn right onto a footpath going across a field and then along the edge of a meadow.
 Go past Patching Pond to the pub on Arundel Road.

 At the end of the farm lane turn right onto the road running through the village (The Street).
-In 100m turn left and go along Coldharbour Lane for 150m, then turn right into a small parking area in front of some houses.
+In 100m turn left and go along Coldharbour Lane for 150m, then turn right into a small (no-)parking area in front of some houses.
 Take a grassy track to the right of these houses and immediately veer left on a short path through the undergrowth into the top of a large farm field.

 Follow a clear path across the field, heading SSE.
-Go over a stile in the hedge and bear right onto a broad grassy path along the edge of a long meadow, with a hedge on your right; you might be able to glimpse the large Patching Pond through the trees down to your left.
+On the far side go over a stile in the hedge and bear right onto a broad grassy path along the edge of a long meadow, with a hedge on your right; you might be able to glimpse the large Patching Pond through the trees down to your left.
 In the far right-hand corner continue on a narrow path through a belt of trees.
 Ahead on your right you will soon be able to see the beer garden of the suggested lunch pub, The World's End5.

 Go across Arundel Road onto a lane going under the A27.
 Turn left and follow a bridleway between this road and the A280.
 At the top cross the A280 and continue to a bridleway junction.
 Turn right and follow this south between fields and through Highdown Copse to Highdown Hill, going up to the summit for the view.
 Take a grassy path heading south-east down the hillside (after first detouring to the summit if you wish) to the upper car park for Highdown Gardens and its refreshment places.